Back to Blog

 #1 Clarify Your Purpose and Goals

 • What specific outcomes do you want your event to achieve?
-For example, are you focused on raising awareness, driving member engagement, providing education, or offering network opportunities?
+Are you trying to drive member engagement, increase renewals, promote education, or generate leads?

 #2 Simplify Where Possible